BlackHolePerturbationToolkit/SpinWeightedSpheroidalHarmonics/socis2017.md

 gravitational-wave models are based.
 This will involve a generalisation of the existing code, but again the Mathematica implementation can be used as a reference.

+## Eligibility criteria

+This project requires experience with C/C++ and/or Python.
+It is also highly desirable to have experience with Mathematica (in order to understand the existing code) and ideally some experience of studying General Relativity at university level.

+## Contact

+If you are interested in participating as a student, please contact: barry (dot) wardell (at) ucd (dot) ie